-Foreign currency gains, net totaled \$7 million and \$1 million for the three month periods of 2016 and 2015, respectively.
-The fluctuation primarily reflects gains in the euro, Japanese yen, South African rand and various other currency exchange rates in several foreign countries.
+Foreign currency gains, net totaled \$2 million and \$9 million for the three and six month periods of 2016, respectively, and \$1 million and \$2 million for the three and six month periods of 2015, respectively.
+The fluctuation primarily reflects gains in the South African rand, partially offset by losses in the Zambian kwacha, among other currency exchange rate changes in several foreign countries.
 The political and economic conditions of the countries in which Seaboard operates and does business, along with fluctuations in the value of the U.S. dollar, cause volatility in currency exchange rates, which exposes Seaboard to fluctuating foreign currency gains and losses that cannot be predicted by Seaboard.
 Although Seaboard does not utilize hedge accounting, Seaboard does utilize foreign currency exchange contracts to manage its risks and exposure to foreign currency fluctuations primarily related to the South African rand.
 Management believes gains and losses on commodity transactions, including the mark-to-market effects, of such foreign currency exchange contracts relate to the underlying commodity transactions and classifies such gains and losses in cost of sales.
-All other gains (losses) on foreign currency exchange agreements are included in foreign currency gains (losses), net.
+All other gains and losses on foreign currency exchange agreements are included in foreign currency gains, net.